FAMILY SECTION COMPETITIONS

 Age 11 and under The John Harper Challenge Cup will be awarded to the Exhibitor gaining the most points in Classes 34 – 37

-34. Handwriting The first verse of the hymn ‘We Plough the Fields, and scatter’
+30. Handwriting The first verse of the National Anthem, A4

-37. Decorate the First Letter of your name
+32. Decorate the first letter of your name

 Points to be awarded as follows 1st Prize: 15 points 2nd Prize: 10 points 3rd Prize: 5 points Highly Commended: 3 points Entry: 1 point